Review: Glove80 Ergonomic Keyboard

 - Choc v1 switches make typing very light.

 - Bluetooth connectivity is very solid.

-- Great GUI editor that provides the functionality needed by most users.
+- Great GUI editor that provides the functionality needed by most users, with regular functionality updates.

 - Extensible through the sidecar mechanism and GPIO headers.